heracx-ai/qhronos/README.md

 ## Overview
 Qhronos (v0.1.0) is a developer-first scheduling and notification platform.
 It lets you schedule one-time or recurring events and reliably delivers webhooks at the right time.
 Built for reliability, security, and extensibility, Qhronos is ideal for automating workflows, orchestrating AI agents, and managing time-based triggers in distributed systems.

+**Event → Schedule → Occurrence Flow:**
+- **Event:** User-defined intent and configuration, stored in the database.
+- **Schedule:** Actionable plan (stored in Redis) for when the event should be executed.
+Created by the expander.
+- **Occurrence:** Created only after a scheduled event is executed (dispatched by the dispatcher).
+Represents the actual attempt to process (dispatch) the event at a specific time, with status and result information.

 For system architecture and in-depth design, see [design.md](./design.md).

 ## Features